BananaAccounting/Universal/extensions/bank_synchronisation/doc/readme.md

 ## USER MANUAL

 Prerequisites:
-- use the last version of Banana accounting Plus: (ToDefine)
+- Use the last version of Banana accounting Plus: (ToDefine)
 - Have the Advanced Plan
 - Use:
   - Income/Expenses accounting
   - Double entry accounting
-  - cash
+  - Cash Manager